Papua New Guinea Premier Soccer League: 2019–2021: League reunification and COVID-19

-On 27 October 2018, after over 18 months of division within the sport domestically, the two rival bodies, the PNGFA and the FFPNG reunited, with John Kapi Natto becoming the new president of the PNGFA.

-Plans for the 2019 season were announced in November 2018, with the expectation that the league would be played in four separate regions: Southern (Papua), Northern (Momase), Highlands and Islands.
-The competition kicked off on 26 January 2019, with a record 27 teams taking part across all four regions of the country.
+On 27 October 2018, after over 18 months of division within the sport domestically, the PNGFA and the FFPNG reunited, with John Kapi Natto becoming the new president.
+Plans for the 2019 season were announced in November 2018, with the expectation of four separate regions: Southern (Papua), Northern (Momase), Highlands and Islands.
+The competition kicked off on 26 January 2019, with a record 27 teams taking part across all regions of the country.

-The regular season began without many problems, however as the season progressed, certain issues began to arise and were aired in the local media outlets.
 On 30 March, Laiwaden FC goalkeeper Mikes Gewa was kicked in the ribs by Morobe Wawens' Jason Farrock, and the player was hospitalised.
-The player died just under a month later in hospital.
-It was then revealed that the National Soccer League hadn't taken out medical insurance to cover its players, continuing that it would likely be the case for the following season, and that both the NSL and the clubs taking part had overlooked the issue and should share the blame.

-Aside from medical issues, the regional regular season finished relatively smoothly, but the format of the playoffs caused some controversy amongst players, coaches and fans alike, mainly because teams from the same regional division were not kept apart until the final, meaning it was impossible for two sides from the same conference to meet in the final and secure continental qualification.
-Furthermore, the format was changed twice within a month, leading Eastern Stars' chairman Joseph Ealedona to describe it as 'fraud at the highest level'.
-PNGFA chairman Kapi Natto responded to the criticism by distancing the association, which only gives advice on how the competition should be run, from the management of the NSL itself, and stating that he believed the draws were done 'after taking into consideration the costs involved.

-Nevertheless, the playoffs continued as planned, and the two previous champions, Hekari United and Toti City, ended up meeting in the Grand Final.
-Following a goalless scoreline after 120 minutes, Toti City won their fifth consecutive title, winning 5–4 on penalties.
+The player died under a month later.
+It was revealed that the National Soccer League hadn't taken out medical insurance to cover its players.
+The format of the playoffs caused controversy, mainly because teams from the same regional division were not kept apart until the final.
+Furthermore, the format was changed twice within a month, leading Eastern Stars' chairman Joseph Ealedona to describe it as fraud at the highest level.
+PNGFA chairman Kapi Natto responded to the criticism by distancing the association from the management of the NSL, and stating that he believed the draws were done after taking into consideration the costs involved.
+Nevertheless, the playoffs continued, and the two previous champions, Hekari United and Toti City, ended up meeting in the Grand Final.
+Following a goalless scoreline after 120 minutes, Toti City won their fifth consecutive title, winning 5–4 overall.

-The start of the 2019–20 season was delayed several times, having originally planned an expansion to include a two-tier system, with a national Premier Division and a regional Conference Competition.
-However, lack of interest eventually led to the cancellation of the Conference Division, and a ten-team competition was announced on 10 December 2019, to start on 14 December.
-The season was completed without much controversy, despite an enforced five-month break due to the COVID-19 pandemic, with Lae City picking up their sixth title after a 1–0 victory over Vitiaz United in the Grand Final.

-The 2021 season was also delayed, after the previous season's late finish, and was originally scheduled to begin on July 17.
+The start of the 2019–20 season was delayed several times, having originally planned an expansion to include a two-tier system, with a national Premier Division and a regional Conference Division.
+However, lack of interest led to the cancellation of the Conference Division, and a ten-team competition was announced on 10 December.
+The season was completed despite an enforced five-month break due to the COVID-19 pandemic, with Lae City picking up their sixth title after a 1–0 victory over Vitiaz United in the Grand Final.
+The 2021 season was also delayed, originally scheduled to begin on July 17.
+The season was ultimately abandoned without a champion being crowned, amid a resurgence of COVID-19 cases in the country.